Moke (2013)

+The Moke (MOKE) is a Chinese recreation of the original 1960s Mini Moke.
+It has been manufactured in China by Chery Automobile since 2013, with final assembly carried out by various companies in the United States, United Kingdom, and France.
+The name "Mini Moke" combines Mini with Moke, an archaic term for donkey.
+The rights to the "Moke" name are the subject of ongoing trademark disputes, although the car is now simply called "MOKE" (stylized in all caps), with BMW retaining the rights to "Mini".

-The original Mini Moke was conceived and manufactured as a lightweight military vehicle by British Motor Corporation (BMC), and subsequently marketed for civilian use by that company's various successor companies and subsidiaries.
+The original Mini Moke was initially conceived and manufactured as a lightweight military vehicle by British Motor Corporation (BMC), and subsequently marketed for civilian use by that company's various successor companies and subsidiaries.
 It was known for its simple, straightforward, doorless design, and for its adaptability.
-While the original design was also sold for utility purposes, the new Moke is mainly meant for recreational use, as a beach car, or as a neighborhood vehicle.
+While the original design was intended for utility purposes, the new MOKE is mainly meant for recreational use, as a beach car, or as a neighborhood vehicle.

-The MOKE revival began as a joint venture between Jaguar Land Rover and Chinese automaker Chery Automobile, although ownership of the "Moke" trademark is disputed.
-Moke America LLC distributes the vehicle in the United States, while British production by Moke International Ltd. restarted in 2018 (this company was subsequently acquired by EV Technology Group in 2022).
+The MOKE revival was designed by Chinese automaker Chery Automobile, although ownership of the "Moke" trademark is disputed.
+Moke America LLC distributes the vehicle in the United States, while British production by Moke International Ltd. restarted in 2018 (this company was subsequently acquired by EV Technology Group in 2022 and since then the Moke brand has become EV only).

 History

 The original Mini Moke was designed by Sir Alec Issigonis and John Sheppard.
 The more rugged Mini Moke was an attempt to take a portion of the military vehicle business from Land Rover, but poor ground clearance and a low-powered engine did not meet the most basic requirements for an off-road vehicle.

 The Mini Moke entered production nonetheless, as a utility and recreational convertible for private use under the Austin, Morris and Leyland brands.
 The Mini Moke was built in Australia from 1966 until 1981, and was then gradually moved to British Leyland's Portuguese subsidiary beginning in 1980.
 Italian motorcycle manufacturers Cagiva took over the rights to the Portuguese operation in 1990 and built the Moke there (styled "MOKE" without "Mini" in the name) in small numbers until 1993.

 Other companies have built replicas and recreations over the years; the car's simple design has also allowed enthusiasts to create entire new Mokes from parts.